ab14jain/js-dev-env/README.md

-# js-dev-env
+# JavaScript Development Environment
-Starter kit for java script developmenty
+Starter kit for java script development

 JavaScript Development Environment
 This is a generic JavaScript development environment that I build from scratch.